Families That Lost Loved Ones in Astroworld Crowd Surge Turn Down Travis Scott’s Offer to Pay for Funerals

 In a letter sent to the family of 9-year-old Ezra Blount, the youngest victim in this tragedy, Scott extended his “deepest sympathies and condolences” to the boy’s father.
 Ezra was one of 10 people killed at the sold-out festival attended by 500,000 people.
 Others who died ranged in age from 14 to 27.

-Nearly 300 people were treated at the festival site for injuries suffered in the surge and 13 were hospitalized.
+Nearly 300 people were treated at the festival site for injuries suffered in the surge, and 13 were hospitalized.
 The rapper’s attorney said he is “committed to doing his part to help the families who have suffered and begin the long process of healing in the Houston community.”
-An attorney for the Blounts declined Scott’s offer saying that the rapper must bear some of the responsibility for this tragedy.
+An attorney for the Blounts declined Scott’s offer saying that the rapper must bear some responsibility for this tragedy.

 Ongoing Investigations

-This is a case where “thoughts and prayers” simply will not suffice.
+This is a case where “thoughts and prayers” will not suffice.
 The organizers of this event should be held accountable for their negligence.
-The seriously injured victims and families of deceased victims, who have suffered an irreparable loss, must be fairly compensated.
-Events promoter Live Nation should be held accountable as well.
-As personal injury lawyers, our hope is that the legal action, in this case, results in all concerts and public events being made safer so this type of horrific tragedy never occurs again.
+The seriously injured victims and families of deceased victims, who have suffered an irreparable loss, must be fairly compensated

 Source: https://apnews.com/article/astroworld-festival-deaths-business-lifestyle-arts-and-entertainment-houston-17b85360b6ac4b242dd47e802225d02d